 Yellow Container = Carbs

-These are foods like rice, beans, sweet potatoes, and whole-grain pasta.
+These are foods like brown rice, beans, sweet potatoes, and whole-grain pasta.
 For foods that don’t fit into the container, the guide provides equivalents.

 For example, if you love a morning whole-grain English muffin, then half a muffin is the equivalent of one yellow container.